-- a.
-The Agency and all Affected Individuals must adhere to all applicable laws and regulations, the Agency's policies and procedures, and the Standards of Conduct.
-If an Affected Individual is unsure of whether an action is lawful, the Affected Individual should not act until the individual has checked with their supervisor (if applicable) or the Compliance Officer. - b.
-Affected Individuals must comply with the Policy Handbook specific to their department. - c.
-Affected Individuals must be completely honest and truthful in all dealings, including dealings with government agencies and representatives. - d.
-Affected Individuals must cooperate fully with all inquiries concerning possible compliance issues, and must actively work to correct any improper practices that are identified. - e.
-Affected Individuals must follow safe work practices and must comply with all applicable safety standards and health regulations. - f.
+a.
+The Agency and all Affected Individuals must adhere to all applicable state and federal laws, rules, regulations, policies, and standards, the Agency's Compliance Plan, policies and procedures, and the Standards of Conduct.
+If an Affected Individual is unsure of whether an action is lawful or in violation of the Compliance Standards, the Affected Individual should not act until the individual has checked with their supervisor (if applicable) or the Compliance Officer.

+b.
+Affected Individuals must comply with the Policy Handbook specific to their department.

+c.
+Affected Individuals must be completely honest and truthful in all dealings, including dealings with government agencies and representatives.

+d.
+Affected Individuals must cooperate fully with all inquiries concerning possible compliance issues, and must actively work to correct any improper practices that are identified.

+e.
+Affected Individuals must follow safe work practices and must comply with all applicable safety standards and health regulations.

+f.
 Affected Individuals, as applicable, must use the Agency's assets solely for the benefit and purpose of the Agency.
-Personal use of Agency assets is not permitted unless disclosed to, and approved by, the appropriate supervisor or manager. - g.
+Personal use of Agency assets is not permitted unless disclosed to, and approved by, the appropriate supervisor or manager.

+g.
 The Agency and Affected Individuals shall not discriminate based on the recipient's or employee's race, color, religion, creed, gender, gender identity, gender expression, sexual orientation, age, national origin, citizenship status, ethnicity, pregnancy, childbirth or related medical conditions, marital status, military or veteran status, disability (including use of a guide dog, hearing dog or service dog), genetic information (including predisposing genetic characteristics), source of payment, or any other protected class under federal or state law.